 All research active staff and students

 Ethics Clearance Procedure

-Any proposed research project for which the College has responsibility and the proponent’s supervisor, lecturer or other adviser has endorsed as “high risk” is submitted to the HREC for scrutiny and approval of “ethics clearance” before the project may commence.
+- The AC Ethics Application Form for any proposed human research project for which AC has responsibility and the proponent’s supervisor, lecturer or other adviser has endorsed as being of ‘low risk’ is submitted to the Chair of HREC or equivalent for review before the project may commence.

 - Any proposed human research project for which AC has responsibility and proponent’s supervisor, lecturer, Chair of HREC or other adviser has not endorsed as being of ‘negligible’ or ‘low risk’ is submitted to HREC for scrutiny and approval of ‘ethics clearance’ before the project may commence.

 - Any complaints by participants in research regards to the ethics of the research should be addressed to the Secretary, HREC.
 (Emails may be addressed (secretary.HREC@ac.edu.au).
 They will be considered by HREC and complainants will be informed as to the result.

 - Complaints by researchers in relation to HREC may be addressed to the Vice President Academic and will abide by the Complaint and Grievance Resolution Policy.